 At the time there was no brake gear available, so I modelled my own from scratch, having learned some (but clearly not enough) lessons from the brake gear on my SECR Box Van – namely that producing something printable is at least as important as accuracy of design.

-Of course, once I pointed this out Steve quickly uploaded his brake designs making the value of my efforts simply in the learning experience.
+Of course, once I pointed this out Steve quickly uploaded his brake designs making the value of my efforts simply in the learning experience – and I used some of the parts on the SECR-liveried wagon.

 Wheels

-I have designed and produced my own set of wheels and axles for 1 Gauge, suitable for 3mm or 1/8″ silver steel axles in either ball bearings, or solid brass, and I used those for these pair of wagons: https://www.g1-3d.uk/model/wagon-wheels-g1mra-profiles.
+I have designed and printed my own set of wheels and axle sleeves for 1 Gauge, suitable for 3mm or 1/8″ silver steel axles in either ball bearings, or solid brass, and so I used those for these pair of wagons: https://www.g1-3d.uk/model/wagon-wheels-g1mra-profiles.

 Painting